-I came to this realization a few days ago, as I set out to buy tickets for a family excursion to Balanchine’s Nutcracker.
+I came to this realization a few days ago, as I went to buy tickets for Balanchine’s Nutcracker.
 This has been a family tradition since the 1960s, a holiday ritual that began at the box office in November.
 At the New York State Theater, there was always a long line at the ticket windows, a

 Things were nearly as shocking at the Koch box office.
 When I inquired about seats in the third ring, the price quoted was $112 per ticket.
 Expletive deleted.
 Apologies to box office clerk, whose fault it wasn’t.
 In a mild state of shock, I settled for just two seats in the fourth ring, at $91 each.
 Further inquiries yielded the information that ticket prices begin at $29, but those $29 seats are not available for all performances, and when they are, they are just a very few of the worst seats in the house, with obstructed views or impossible sight lines.
-I realized dimly that my family tradition is shot, there will be no more group excursions to the Nutcracker.
-One final blow: inquiring about standing room, I am told it is no longer offered except when the entire house is sold out, something that had not happened in the season to date.
+I realized dimly that my family tradition is shot -- no more group excursions to the Nutcracker.
+One final blow: inquiring about standing room, I find it is no longer offered except when the entire house is sold out.

 VIP Sweet Seats”, front and center in the orchestra section.
 These come with perks including a discount at the gift shop.

-All this may suit the one percenters, who don’t like to wait in lines and don’t care what tickets cost.
-But it has a deleterious effect on the vision of Balanchine and Lincoln Kirstein, and the other founders of
+All this may suit the one-percenters, who don’t like to wait in lines and don’t care what tickets cost.
+But it ignores the vision of Balanchine and Lincoln Kirstein, and the other founders of

 .
-In the mid-20th century, they set out to democratize the arts, and their success changed Lincoln Center and New York for the better.
-In the 21st century their successors want to take the arts back for themselves and their children.
-Their success will be the misfortune of the city, the nation, and the arts.
-America
+In the mid-20th century, they set out to democratize the arts.
+In the 21st century, their successors want to take the arts back for themselves.
+Lincoln Center

-A footnote to my own story: of the kids I brought to the Nutcracker over the years, three went on to study at the School of American Ballet, all three of them performed in the Nutcracker, and one went on to a career in ballet.
-The point is not that I am a fine fellow for doing this, but that it was a natural result of Balanchine and Kirstein’s plan.
+A footnote to my own story: of the kids I brought to the Nutcracker over the years, three went on to study at the School of American Ballet, all three performed in the Nutcracker, and one went on to a career in ballet.
+This was a natural result of Balanchine and Kirstein’s plan.
 In order to build an American ballet company, they needed to put ballet on display for the broad public, and draw in future generations of dancers.
 Balanchine’s Nutcracker, and the New York State Theater itself were made for that mission.

 The Nutcracker ballet is a vision of discovery.
-It begins with children’s games of ring-around-the-rosy and leapfrog, proceeds through a family folk-dance, a magic show and a dream to a land of pure dancing delight, climaxing in a romantic pas de deux for a fairy queen and her cavalier.
-To see it, especially as a child, is at least to dream of making that journey oneself.
+It begins with children’s games of leapfrog and ring-around-the-rosy, proceeds through a family folk-dance, a magic show and a dream to a land of pure dancing delight, climaxing in a romantic pas de deux for a fairy queen and her cavalier.
+To see it as a child is often to dream of making that journey oneself.
 Not to see it is never to know.

 Most of NYCB’s dancers have not come from privileged backgrounds, but started out as kids who came, saw and took the journey.
-What will the future hold if excursions to the land of sweets are limited to those who can afford
+What will the future hold, if excursions to the land of sweets are limited to the children of VIPs?